Technology Tales

 Olympus Pen E-PL5

-The next task after working out how to hold the camera was to acclimatise myself to the exposure characteristics of the camera.
-In my experience so far, it appears to err on the side of overexposure.
-Because I had set it to store images as raw (ORF) files, this could be sorted later but I prefer to have a greater sense of control while at the photo capture stage.
-Until now, I have not found a spot or partial metering button like what I would have on an SLR or my G11.
-That has meant either using exposure compensation to go along with my preferred choice of aperture priority mode or go with fully manual exposure.
-Other modes are available and they should be familiar to any SLR user (shutter priority, program, automatic, etc.).
-Currently, I am using bracketing while finding my feet after setting the ISO setting to 400, increasing the brightness of the screen and adding histograms to the playback views.
-With my hold on the camera growing more secure, using the dial to change exposure settings such as aperture (f/16 remains a favourite of mine in spite what others may think given the size of a micro four thirds sensor) and compensation while keeping the scene exactly the same to test out what the response to any changes might be.
+After learning to hold the camera, I needed to adjust to its exposure characteristics.
+From my experience, it tends to overexpose.
+Though I set it to store raw (ORF) files that can be fixed later, I prefer more control during capture.
+Also, I haven't found a spot or partial metering button like those on my SLR or G11.
+This means either using exposure compensation with aperture priority mode or switching to fully manual exposure.
+Other familiar modes are available (shutter priority, program, automatic, etc.).
+While getting familiar with the camera, I'm using bracketing after setting ISO to 400, increasing screen brightness and adding histograms to playback views.
+As my grip becomes more secure, I'm using the dial to adjust settings like aperture (f/16 remains my favourite despite what others think about micro four thirds sensor size) and compensation, keeping scenes consistent to test the camera's response to changes.

 An avalanche of innovation?